Personal Injury | November 15, 2022 by JOSHUA D. ANDERSON

 You should also consider contacting a doctor, even if you don’t think you’ve sustained a serious injury.
 Sometimes, a driver may feel okay following an accident, but the mishap may trigger an injury that may appear several days, or even months, after the crash.

 Contact your insurance company to see if your policy covers hit-and-run accidents.
 You may be able to receive compensation if you have policies for uninsured motorist protection, personal injury protection, or MedPay.
+If you’re unsure whose insurance to call after someone hits your car, it’s important to review the details of your coverage and consult with an attorney.
 If you have an attorney, they will be able to make this call for you.
 Do not assume that just because you are contacting your own insurance company they will be cooperative or easy to work with.

 This insurance can help you receive compensation in case a driver in a hit-and-run cannot be located.
 This type of coverage in Washington State is voluntary.